 1. Secure your devices from physical attacks

 Would you believe that the second most popular password is “password?”
 Its popularity is only surpassed by “123456,” which has been the most common password for five years running.
 Suffice it to say, these passwords may be easy to remember, but they are not secure.
-The Texas Computer Education Association recommends these cybersecurity tips for teachers using technology in the classroom.
+The Texas Computer Education Association recommends these cybersecurity tips for teachers.
 “Frequently change your password throughout the school year, and don’t ever write it down.
 Always make sure to log out of your computer when you step away from your desk, and avoid letting students use your computer, especially when it’s logged into your account.”

 Are you wondering how you’ll ever remember all of those passwords if you can’t keep them on a post-it “hidden” under your keyboard?
 Password managers help create better passwords and keep track of all of your login information to strengthen online security.
 Wired calls them the “vegetables of the internet.”
 Because “We know they're good for us, but most of us are happier snacking on the password equivalent of junk food.”
 It’s time to listen to our mothers and eat our veggies!

 2. Lock up your devices